queens-py/queens/doc/source/tutorials/0-onboarding.rst

       "editor.defaultFormatter": "ms-python.black-formatter",
       "black-formatter.args": ["--line-length", "100"],

 #.
-Browse through our `documentation <https://queens-py.github.io/queens/overview.html>`_ and our
+Browse through our :doc:`documentation <../packages>` and our other tutorials to get a first
-   other tutorials to get a first impression.
+   impression.

 #. *Optional*: If you are comfortable with it, feel free to introduce yourself in our
    `discussions forum <https://github.com/queens-py/queens/discussions/categories/introduce-